OFA, DNA, & Coefficient of Inbreeding (COI) Testing

 DNA Testing

 DNA testing should be a staple in ALL REPUTABLE BREEDERS breeding program.
 These DNA tests help rule out any genetic traits being passed to puppies from the parents.
 Myopathy EIC, PRA and IVVD to name a select few, are diseases that can affect certain dog breeds, such as Labrador Retrievers, and Poodles, including mini poodles.
 A puppy that is breed from parents with a lack of complete DNA testing & OFA hip/elbow testing, have between a 35% & 65% chance of developing either a genetic disease and or hip/elbow dysplasia in its lifetime.
+These are staggering numbers which makes both DNA & OFA testing not only a priority, but a necessity.

 COEFFICIENT OF INBREEDING (COI)